-As indicated in the introduction to this PP-Module, the baseline requirements (those that must be performed by the TOE or its underlying platform) are contained in the body of this PP-Module.
-Additionally, there are three other types of requirements specified in Appendices A, B, and C.
+As indicated in the introduction to this PP-Module, the baseline requirements (those that must be performed by the TOE) are contained in the body of this PP-Module.
+This Appendix contains three other types of optional requirements that may be included in the ST but are not required in order to conform to this PP-Module.